ASE-Workshop-2023/tutorial/_episodes/05-in-built-calculators.md

 > Why are the forces exactly zero for this system?
 {: .discussion}

-Energy, forces and stress are standard "properties" in ASE, and we can check which properties are implemented by a particular calculator by inspecting the `implemented properties` attribute:
+- We can check which properties are implemented by a particular calculator by inspecting the `implemented properties` attribute:

 ~~~
 print(EMT.implemented_properties)